 - Leverage your online tools into your professional lives.

 - Dr. Vartabedian’s book: The Public Physician

-- Medicine can be consuming so have that balance and set boundaries to avoid burnout.
+- Medicine can be consuming, so strive to find balance and set boundaries to avoid burnout.

-- Know where to find the answer; otherwise, don’t be afraid of saying “I don’t know.”
+- Don’t be afraid of saying “I don’t know.”